rayleenjoy/lazada-api/README.md

 # lazada-api
     Lazada API

-    This is the Open Platform LAzada API Client for PHP
+    This is the Open Platform LAzada API Client for PHP.
+Register an Account in https://open.lazada.com/ and get App Data

 # installation
     composer require rayleenj/lazadaapi

 # usage
-  Register an Account in https://open.lazada.com/ and get App Data

     <?php